epoch8/vedana.tech/src/content/docs/01-concepts/01-why-classic-rag-fails.md

 Chunks → Embeddings → Top-K → LLM → Answer
 ```

-This works surprisingly well for many things.
+This works surprisingly well for many tasks.
+When the answer lives neatly inside one or two chunks, classic RAG is fast, cheap to set up, and often accurate enough.

 ## Where Classic RAG Works Fine